machine learning +

 print(f"The chatbot node ran {len(chatbot_checkpoints)} time(s)")

-How Do You Handle Many Users at Once?
+How Do You Juggle Many Users at Once?

-Here’s a fast demo with three users hitting the same bot.
+Here’s a quick sketch — three users hitting the same bot in parallel.

 python